 Maidan Nezalezhnosti Independence Square

-One of the main squares of Kiev is best known as Maidan Square (thought it’s been known by different names through history), located on Khreschatyk Street.
+One of the main squares of Kyiv (Kiev) is best known as Maidan Square (thought it’s been known by different names through history), located on Khreschatyk Street.
 The square has been the traditional place for political rallies since 1990 and also for special events, markets and so on (along with protests that occurred during the recent revolution in 2013-2014).

 I had the opportunity to be at Maidan Square and the surrounding area earlier this year, during Ukraine Independence Day, and it was such a great day full of live music, performances, pop-up shops and more.

 I really fell in love with this street.
 Well, one reason is because of the shopping.
-I have to say that Kiev has so many great places for shopping, for fashionable clothing, amazing accessories and more.
+I have to say that Kyiv has so many great places for shopping, for fashionable clothing, amazing accessories and more.

 Fun Fact: This Street was declared one of the Top 20 most expensive shopping streets in Europe.
 So, start saving your money before you go there.
 This street is not only good for shopping but it has historical significance as well since it was destroyed during World War II and then rebuilt again post-war.